 Limited permits are only issued for specific practice sites in New York State under a qualified supervisor acceptable to the Department.
 The setting must be authorized to employ licensed professionals and provide services that are restricted under Title VIII of the Education Law.
 Appropriate supervision and allowable practice sites are the same as those for the experience requirements specified above.
 Effective January 1, 2006, one must be licensed or otherwise exempt to practice Psychoanalysis or supervise a permit holder.

-You may apply for a limited permit by submitting the Application for Limited Permit (Form 5) and fee of $70 at the same time or any time after you submit your Application for Licensure (Form 1), licensure fee of $371, and evidence of satisfactory education.
+You may apply for a limited permit by submitting the Application for Limited Permit (Form 5) and fee of $70 at the same time or any time after you submit your Application for Licensure (Form 1), licensure fee of $371, and evidence of satisfactory education using a Certification of Psychoanalytic Study (Form 2 ).
 Practice without a permit is not allowed and any experience obtained without a limited permit may not be acceptable for licensure.
 You may not practice until the limited permit is issued by the Department.